 Chamber plans banquet, vote for Jan.
-24
+24 At the banquet, people will elect new Chamber fair.
+The resignation left only three members on

 The Oberlin-Decatur County Area Chamber of Commerce plans to hold its annual banquet on Thursday, Jan.
 24, at The Gateway.